 Often as part of developing or building on a site, grassed (permeable) areas are replaced with sealed (impermeable) areas, such as driveways, buildings, roofs and decks.
 This change in surface from permeable to impermeable increases the amount (and speed) of stormwater that will run off these areas.

-For small residential developments that require stormwater neutrality, Acceptable Solution #1, Managing Stormwater Runoff: The use of raintanks for hydraulic neutrality is an easy to read guideline that provides information and guidance regarding why stormwater control is required and one option to achieve stormwater neutrality.
+For small residential developments that require stormwater neutrality, Managing Stormwater Runoff: The use of approved solutions for hydraulic neutrality is an easy to read guideline that provides information and guidance regarding why stormwater control is required and one option to achieve stormwater neutrality.

 The Reference Guide for Design Storm Hydrology is a technical guideline for stormwater modelling professionals and land developers, outlining the steps involved in estimating flood hydrology for small ungauged urban catchments in regions managed by Wellington Water.